-This graph shows the effect of your home on the environment in terms of carbon dioxide (CO_2) emissions.
+This graph shows the effect of your home on the environment in terms of carbon dioxide (CO2) emissions.
 The higher the rating, the less impact it has on the environment.

-Your current rating is band E (47).
-The average rating for EPCs in Scotland is band D (59).
+Your current rating is band E (47)

 The potential rating shows the effect of undertaking all of the improvement measures listed within your recommendations report.